yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a txt file contain the a abbreviation species names are same with KEGG species abbreviation.
+    Input a TXT file contain species names (abbreviated names) are same with KEGG species abbreviation.

 -o
-    A directory contain combine tree file.
-The default output data name is combinetree.
+    A directory contain combined tree file.
+The default output data name is combineTree.

 iview
 ^^^^^^^^^^^^^^^^^^^^

-Annotating tree by iTol use iview module.
+Users can Annotating tree by `iview` module by iTol.

 Use **iview** in command line like this: